Universal Ahlfors--David regularity of Steiner trees: Classical results

 First, we choose an arbitrary vertex and an incident edge of minimum weight.
 The found edge and the two vertices it connects form a tree.
 Consider all edges with one endpoint in the current tree and the other outside it; from these edges, the edge of the smallest weight is chosen.
 The edge selected at each step is attached to the tree.
 The tree continues to grow until all vertices of the original graph are included.

-The Steiner ratio of a metric space $X$ is defined as the supremum of the ratio between the length of a minimum spanning tree and that of a Steiner minimal tree over finite sets $\mathcal{A} \subset X$ for which MST exists.
+The Steiner ratio of a metric space $X$ is defined as the supremum of the ratio between the length of a minimum spanning tree and that of a Steiner minimal tree over finite sets $\mathcal{A} \subset X$.

 \begin{proposition}[Graham--Hwang, 1976~\cite{graham1976remarks}] For any Euclidean space $\mathbb{R}^d$, the Steiner ratio is at most $\sqrt{3}$. \end{proposition}